karldyson/draft-dyson-primary-zonefile-initialisation/draft-dyson-primary-zonefile-initialisation.md

 {::boilerplate bcp14-tagged}

-The following is in addition to the conventions and definitions as defined in DNS Catalog Zones ({{RFC9432}}).
+The following is in addition to the conventions and definitions as defined in "DNS Catalog Zones" ({{RFC9432}}).

-The use of parenthesis in the examples is as described in {{RFC1035}} Section 5.1.
+The use of parenthesis in the examples is as described in "Domain Names - Implementation and Specification" ({{RFC1035}}) Section 5.1.

 ## Primary Server